bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 But like a lot of them are computer people because I've been working on computers for longer than I've been working, like I've been doing computer stuff my whole life.
 So a lot of my friends are like, some of my friends are like video game developers.
 I mean they think Bitcoin's cool or they say that to not have me bug them, but they work on like Unity and they develop games or something.
-Or they work on, you know, they know computers but they're not Bitcoin people.
+Or they know computers but they're not Bitcoin people.
 And for a lot of people it's scary.
 Bitcoin doesn't work like other stuff.
-Terminology is tricky, you know (just a monoid in the category of endofunctors).
+Terminology is tricky, just a monoid in the category of endofunctors.
-It's, you know, oh this PBST and there's so many HTLCs.
-And like, what are all these things?
+It's, you know, oh this PBST and there's so many HTLCs, what are all these things?
 I just want to send people money.
 But I think a lot of people want the same thing we do.
-A lot of people I've talked to get the idea and they're like, yeah!
-I want that.
+A lot of people I've talked to get the idea and they're like, yeah, I want that.
 I don't want to dedicate my life to Bitcoin.
 I don't want to develop Bitcoin, I'm not gonna program it, but I want what that offers.